-Remember that a Chapter is required to hold a minimum of two (2) technical meetings each year in order to remain viable and to be eligible for the funding available as part of the Section Rebate.
+Remember that a Chapter is required to hold and subsequently report a minimum of two (2) technical meetings each year in order to remain viable and to be eligible for the funding available as part of the Section Rebate.
 An educational or professional meeting should be reported as a technical meeting if the content is of a technical nature.

-Selecting a subject: The obvious choice of subject for a group of microwave engineers is microwave engineering.
+Selecting a subject: The obvious choice of subject for a group of Product Safety engineers is Safety engineering.
 Within that broad field, however, many topics may be of greater interest than others.
 In choosing the subject you should consider the mission of local industrial groups, university programs and government laboratories.
 It may also be useful to scan articles in the most recent copies of your Society's publications for ideas of timely subjects.